seanbaxter/circle/cuda/README.md

 To write fully generic code, use _if-consteval_ at the top of an if-cascade to handle the _constant-evaluated_ environment.
 When the code is entered during a constexpr call at definition or template instantiation, _if-consteval_ evaluates true, and its true branch is taken, and the others discarded.
 You may also use the syntax `if not consteval { }` to only specify a branch when the code is _not_ being constant evaluated.

-If the code isn't being constant evaluated, it must be targeting the host module, or a special target like shaders or CUDA.
+If the code isn't being constant evaluated, the compiler must be targeting the host module, or a special target like shaders or CUDA.
 In that case, use _if-target_ on one of Circle's codegen variables. `if target(__is_host_target)` guarantees that the function has access to x86-64 capabilities. `if target(__nvvm_current_device_sm)` guarantees that the function has access to PTX capabilities, and you can further test the value of `__nvvm_current_device_sm` to determine which architecture version is being targeted.

 ### Reflection on nvvm_arch_t